backend-development/backend-development-textbook/source/caching.md

 ### final thoughts

-If we add the relationship from projects to collaborators to degree_programs to the Project and Collaborator model, we can also include degree_programs in our includes statement when loading the project:
+If we add a relationship from projects to degree_program (actually: three `has_many through:` steps to get from projects to collaborators, and from collaborators to users, and from users to degree_programs), we can also include degree_programs in our includes statement when loading the project:

 ```
 @project = Project.includes(:users, :roles, :assets, :urls, :tags, :degree_programs).friendly.find(params[:id])
 ```

 This way we end up with only very few sql queries, and a big performance improvement: